 - to have a go and experiment with various techniques, plant types and ideas.

-- grow the plants that like to be here and do well in my own individual situation.
+- grow the plants that like to be here and do well

 - to have a garden that is abundant and full.
 I loathe large areas of dirt visible between plants and love the garden to be eclectic and a bit wild.